sharadagarwal/sharadagarwal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a tech leader in cloud services, from distributed systems layers down through to the networking stack, and have created new cloud services as well as scaled & improved the performance of existing ones.
+I enjoy innovating in cloud services, from distributed systems layers down through to the networking stack, and have created new cloud services as well as scaled & improved the performance of existing ones.
 My background is that of a computer science researcher and engineer with 16 years at [Microsoft